Soares/base16.nvim/README.md

     :set background=dark
     :colorscheme summerfruit

 You're welcome to change colorschemes on the fly.
+For more info, see

+    :help base16

 It's also easy to make your own base16 color scheme, see the `schemes/` directory for details.
 Basically, all you need to do is make a yaml file with